IRS Form 945 Instructions

 How do I complete IRS Form 945?

-Fortunately, Form 945 only contains one page, making it fairly straightforward.
+Fortunately, IRS Form 945 only contains one page, making it fairly straightforward.
 For simplicity’s sake, we’ve broken down our step-by-step instructions into two parts: top and bottom.

 Top of the form